sayan9112/Bidman_Bot/README.md

 It supports large folders (700 MB – 1 GB) containing multiple file types such as `.cs`, `.html`, `.ts`, `.json`, and more.
 The chatbot assists developers by:
-- Understanding complex code structures.
+- One can upload a whole takeoff
-- Suggesting debugging tips and enhancements.
+- Suggesting debugging tips and enhancements as directed
 - Supporting **.NET**, **Angular**, and other technologies.

 The system will be deployed internally, allowing multiple team members to download and run it from a shared GitHub repository.